 We're still not quite there yet, since there is one other thing we still need to do.
-Since OpenGL is a standard/specification it is up to the driver manufacturer to implement the specification to a driver that the specific graphics card supports.
+Because OpenGL is only really a standard/specification it is up to the driver manufacturer to implement the specification to a driver that the specific graphics card supports.
 Since there are many different versions of OpenGL drivers, the location of most of its functions is not known at compile-time and needs to be queried at run-time.
 It is then the task of the developer to retrieve the location of the functions he/she needs and store them in function pointers for later use.
-Retrieving those locations is OS-specific and in Windows it looks something like this:
+Retrieving those locations is OS-specific.
+In Windows it looks something like this:

 // define the function's prototype typedef void (*GL_GENBUFFERS) (GLsizei, GLuint*); // find the function and assign it to a function pointer GL_GENBUFFERS